haje01/forword/README.md

 - Multi-language support (UTF-8)

 ### Supported Languages

+The following languages are supported.
+For all supported languages, accented characters are normalized to their base form and the search is case-insensitive.

+- **Latin-based:**
+  - English
+  - Spanish: ñ → n
+  - Italian: à, è, é, etc.
+  - German: ä → a, ö → o, ü → u, ß → ss

+- **Asian Languages:**
+  - Korean: Hangul syllables and Jamo
+  - Japanese: Hiragana and Katakana
+  - Chinese: CJK Unified Ideographs

+- **Others:**
+  - Russian: Cyrillic characters

+### Supported Programming Languages
 - C++ (11 or higher)
 - C# (.NET Standard 2.0 or higher)
-- Python (3.7 or higher)
+- Python (3.7 이상)

 ### Installation
-The library is provided as a single source code file (header-only library for C++), making it easy to add to your project.
+The library is provided as a single source code file (header-only library for C++), making it easy to integrate into your project.

 Add the appropriate file for your programming language to your project from the following directory structure: